Project Themes

 Exoplanet Transits – Detecting Planets Around Other Stars

 An exoplanet, or extra-solar planet, is just what it sounds like—a planet orbiting a star other than our Sun.
 Why search for them?
 The ultimate goal is to find a world similar to earth with the possibility that it might contain life.
-Also, studying worlds around other stars gives us clues to the formation of our own solar system.
+Additionally, studying worlds around other stars gives us clues to how our own solar system might have formed.

 Urban Heat Island Study – GLOBE Mission EARTH

-Did you know that July 2023 was the Earth’s hottest month on record?
-In the Northern Hemisphere, the land surface temperature (LST) in July was the hottest ever recorded, at 1.8 degrees C (35.2 degrees F) above average!
+Did you know that July 2024 was the Earth’s hottest month on record?
+According to the NOAA report dated August 12, 2024 the average July global surface temperature was 2.18 degrees F (1.21 degree C) above the 20th-century average of 60.4 degrees F (15.8 degrees C) revealing that July 2024 was the 14th-consecutive month of record-high temperatures for the Earth.
 Increases in LST can have negative impacts on wildlife, our land and water resources, and on human health and economic activity.
 In particular, urban areas are prone to increased LST, due to their extensive use of impermeable surfaces such as asphalt and concrete, and their lack of vegetation.
 The tendency for these areas to be hotter than their surrounding rural areas is known as the “Urban Heat Island Effect”.

 You can study this phenomenon and add to NASA scientists’ knowledge of the topic, from your own backyard!
 By joining the Urban Heat Island Effect (UHIE) Study Group, you will receive instrumentation to collect data from your immediate environment on Surface Temperature, Air Temperature and Clouds.
 You will then share this data with the group (and the world) by uploading it to The GLOBE Program’s Visualization System, a cloud-based Geographic Information System (GIS) of citizen science data.
 The GLOBE Program has a long history of engaging students and citizen scientists in the study of LST in their areas, and you will become part of this worldwide community!